-Fieldbus couplers, controllers and I/O modules found in the modular WAGO I/O SYSTEM 750 receive digital and analog signals from sensors and transmit them to actuators or higher-level control systems.
+Fieldbus couplers, controllers and I/O modules of the modular WAGO-I/O-SYSTEM 750 receive digital and analog signals from sensors and transmit them to actuators or higher-level control systems.
 Using controllers, the signals can also be (pre-) processed.

-The devices have been developed for use in an environment that meets the IP20 protection class criteria.
-Protection against finger injury and solid impurities up to 12.5 mm diameter is assured; protection against water damage is not ensured.
-Unless otherwise specified, operation of the devices in wet and dusty environments is prohibited.
+This product fulfills the requirements of protection type IP20 and is designed for use in dry interior spaces.
+There is protection against finger injury and solid impurities up to 12.5 mm diameter is assured; protection against water damage is not ensured.